-Earlier this month the anthology This Place I Know (Handstand Press, 2018) £10.00 ISBN:978-0-9576609-6-0 was awarded won first prize in the award for poetry and literature at the Lakeland Book of the Year awards and was also a very close runner up for the Book of the Year.
+Earlier this autumn the anthology This Place I Know (Handstand Press, 2018) £10.00 ISBN:978-0-9576609-6-0 was awarded won first prize in the award for poetry and literature at the Lakeland Book of the Year awards and was also a very close runner up for the Book of the Year.
 Hunter Davies said some very complimentary things about the anthology, commenting on the quality and range of poetry and the professionalism of the publication.
 He recommended it as the ideal holiday read this summer!

 A new publication: The Archaeologist’s Daughter was published as a chapbook by Wayleave of Lancaster this April.